 A wrongful pregnancy lawsuit is one in which parents claim that improperly completed or failed sterilization resulted in a pregnancy that would not have happened had the procedure worked as intended.
 It is a man and woman’s choice to undergo sterilization procedures such as vasectomies and tubal ligation if he or she does not wish to have children.
 If someone who underwent a sterilization procedure later becomes pregnant or impregnates someone, he or she might be able to sue for wrongful pregnancy.

 A parent can bring a civil claim against a doctor, hospital, pharmaceutical company, or medical provider that failed to protect the parent from conceiving after a sterilization procedure.
 In a successful wrongful pregnancy lawsuit, the claimant might receive compensation for medical expenses relating to sterilization, pregnancy, and delivery; pain and suffering for wrongful pregnancy; and lost wages from the mother having to take a leave of absence.
-To find out if you could have grounds to bring a wrongful pregnancy claim, talk to our Phoenix, Arizona birth injury attorneys.
+To find out if you could have grounds to bring a wrongful pregnancy claim, talk to our Phoenix, Arizona trial attorneys.

 A successful birth injury lawsuit in Arizona could result in payment for your past and future medical expenses, the cost of medical care for your child, the price of lifelong disabilities such as CP, medications and treatments, occupational or physical therapies, live-in care or home accommodations, special needs/education costs, and non-economic damages such as physical pain and emotional suffering.
 There are currently no caps, or limits, on the number of damages a claimant can receive in a personal injury or medical malpractice lawsuit.